 Patton Cabin: A Window Into Illinois’ Pioneer Past

-Tucked in the heart of Lexington, Illinois, the Patton Cabin stands as the oldest surviving structure in McLean County—a relic of frontier ingenuity, community spirit, and early settler resilience.
-Originally constructed in 1829 and relocated for preservation in the 1960s, this humble log structure is far more than timber and nails.
-It’s a testament to the families who braved the untamed Illinois prairie, the friendships they formed, and the land they helped shape.
+Tucked in the heart of Lexington, Illinois, the Patton Cabin stands as the oldest surviving structure in McLean County.
+Built to house a family of 12, this small wood home is a relic of frontier ingenuity, community spirit, and early settler resilience.
+Originally constructed in 1829 and relocated for preservation in PJ Keller Park in the 1960s, this humble log cabin is a testament to the families who braved the untamed Illinois prairie and the community they began to build.

 A Journey West: The Haner Wagon Train

 The story begins in the spring of 1828, when John Haner Sr. sold his land in Fayette County, Ohio, and headed west with his extended family.
-They were among the earliest settlers to claim land in what would become Lexington Township, arriving years before the town was founded.
+They were among the earliest settlers to claim land in what would become Lexington Township, arriving years before the town was founded, on native Kickapoo land.

 Jacob Haner and his wife Sarah Flesher arrived later that year, traveling with Sarah’s parents and their newborn daughter, Elizabeth.
 These families laid the foundation for a growing prairie community defined by mutual aid, hard work, and enduring roots.